GUIDE Japanese Whisky Japan is considered to be one of the best whisky producers in the world

 You can find Japanese whisky all over the country.
 Japanese hotels often feature quiet bars with plenty of Japanese whisky in stock.
 Visit any izakaya to try a highball or other Japanese whisky cocktails.
 Hole-in-the-wall bars all over the country pride themselves on their whisky lineup and are a great place to build your taste profile.

-The Suntory lineup—Hibiki, Yamazaki, Chita and Hakushu—is a delicate balancing act of aromas.
+The Suntory lineup—Hibiki, Yamazaki, Chita and Hakushu, and others—is a delicate balancing act of aromas.
 These are best enjoyed neat or on the rocks.
 Japanese bartenders take pride in their ice carving abilities and will serve these varieties with only the best ice cubes.
 This prevents water from melting into your glass.

 The lesser-known Japanese whiskies may not have all the awards of the Suntory lineup but there are many excellent options.
 The most common combo ordered at izakaya across Japan is a highball and karaage fried chicken.
 The hot, battered chicken pairs wonderfully with a dry, fizzy highball.
 Go with a simple Suntory Kaku or Nikka whisky.
 Most restaurants in the major cities will carry one or the other.
 These simple, refreshing drinks are a must for the hot Japanese summers.